Emergency: All St. Louis County offices are now open to the public.

 Important:

-Any incomplete or application in conflict with the provided instructions will not be processed and will be returned to the applicant.
+Any incomplete application or an application in conflict with the provided instructions will not be processed and will be returned to the applicant.

 Other Permits, Services and Records